emoss08/Trenova/CONTRIBUTING.md

 2. **Docker Setup**:
    - Run `docker-compose up` in the `.docker` directory to build and start the containers.
+   - Alternatively, run `docker compose -f ./.docker/docker-compose.yml up -d --remove-orphans` to start the containers in detached mode.

 3. **Application Access**:
    - The React frontend is at `localhost:5173`.
-   - The Django backend at `localhost:8000`.
+   - The Fiber backend at `localhost:3001`.

-4. **Conduktor Setup**:
-   - Optionally install Conduktor to manage Kafka topics and messages.
-   - Run `curl -L https://releases.conduktor.io/console -o docker-compose.yml && docker compose up` in the `.docker` directory to start Conduktor.
-   - Access Conduktor at `localhost:8080`.
+   - The FastAPI backend at `localhost:8000`.

-5. **Generate RSA Keys**:
+4. **Generate RSA Keys**:
    - Run `openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048` in the `trenova` directory.
-   - Run `openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048` in the `trenova` directory.
+   - Run `openssl genpkey -algorithm RSA -out public_key.pem -pkeyopt rsa_keygen_bits:2048` in the `trenova` directory.

 ### Understanding the Project

-- Explore the tech stack, including Django, Django REST Framework, and React.
+- Explore the tech stack, including Fiber, FastAPI, and React.
 - Review the project structure and documentation for insights into our architecture and patterns.

 ## How to Contribute